Domain Generalisation for Object Detection under Covariate and Concept Shift: Proposed Method

-The first term in Eq.~\eqref{eq:KL_div_split} can be further modified as:
+The first term in Eq.~\eqref{eq:KL_div_split} can be further written as:

-The second term in Eq.~\eqref{eq:KL_simplified} denotes the classification loss $L_{cls}$, while the first term is the sum of $N$ negative conditional entropies $-H_D(C^I | B^I, F^{(\theta)}(I))$ for each domain.
-Minimising the negative conditional entropy is equivalent to maximising the conditional entropy $H_D(C^I |B^I, F^{(\theta)}(I))$.
-This implies that maximising the conditional entropy $H_D(C^I |B^I, F^{(\theta)}(I))$ for a specific domain $D$ can increase the uncertainty in assigning the correct class label for the objects in the input image $I$.
-In order to maximise the conditional entropy $H_D(C^I |B^I, F^{(\theta)}(I))$ in Eq.~\eqref{eq:KL_simplified}, we adopt the following theorem from \cite{zhao2020domain} for object detection:
+The first term in Eq.~\eqref{eq:KL_simplified} is the sum of $|D|$ conditional negentropies $-H(C | B, F, D)$ over domains $D$.
+The second term in Eq.~\eqref{eq:KL_simplified} is known as the \textbf{classification loss} $\mathcal{L}_{cls}$.
+Note that many algorithms already exist for minimising $\mathcal{L}_{cls}$ so can be used as components of algorithms for minimising the whole of Eq.~\eqref{eq:KL_simplified}.

+However such algorithms also need to minimise the conditional negentropy term, which is equivalent to maximising the conditional entropy $H(C |B, F, D)$.
+As both minimisations involve the same parameters, iterative algorithms which act in parallel to minimise both terms may compete to pull the solution in opposite directions.

+To see the effect of perfectly maximising the conditional entropy $H(C |B, F, D)$ alone in Eq.~\eqref{eq:KL_simplified} (i.e.\@~temporarily ignoring the competing objective $\mathcal{L}_{cls}$), we adapt the following theorem from \cite{zhao2020domain} for object detection:

-\textbf{Theorem 1:} Assuming all the object classes are equally likely, maximising $H_D(C^I |B^I, F^{(\theta)}(I))$ is equivalent to minimising the Jensen-Shannon divergence between the conditional distributions ${P_D(B^I, F^{(\theta)}(I) | C=j)}_{j=1}^K$.
-The global minimum can be achieved if and only if:
+\textbf{Theorem 1:} Assuming all the object classes are equally likely, maximising $H(C |B, F, D)$ is equivalent to minimising the Jensen-Shannon divergence between the $|C|$ conditional distributions $P(B, F | C, D)$ across classes.
+The global optimum can be achieved if and only if:

 Even though this assumption can fail under a class imbalance scenario, balance can still be enforced through batch based biased sampling.

-The detailed proof is given in Appendix~\ref{app:proof}.
+\textbf{Proof:} We use the derivation from supplementary material of \cite{zhao2020domain} and adapt it to the object detection setting by including the bounding box predictions $B$.
+The information gain $G$ between random variables $L$ and $M$ is:

+Let $L$ be a discrete random variable which can take the values in $\{1,\dots,|\mathbf{C}|\}$, then the relation between $KL$ and Jensen-Shannon ($JS$) divergence is given by \cite{endres2003new}: